Conditions affecting the Foot

 Psoriasis can cause your nails to become brittle.
 Ensure you cut your nails properly and file them to make sure no edges are jagged.
 Visit your local podiatrist if you have any difficulty cutting your nails.

 Dry, cracked skin plaques - in the majority of cases plaques develop on the feet.
 These can become painful if the skin dries out too much so it is important to cream your feet regularly to reduce the risk of infection and skin splitting.

 Itching - the most common issue with eczema and psoriasis it probably the most difficult to deal with.
-Trying not to itch is one of the most difficult tasks facing anyone.
-But, it is important to try not to scratch the affected skin as scratching it can open up the skin and introduce bacteria and infections.
+Trying not to itch is one of the most difficult tasks.
+It is important to try to refrain from scratching the affected skin as this can open up the skin, introducing bacteria/ infections.

 It is always important to seek expert medical advice if you are suffering with any eczema or psoriasis issues.

 The fungal spores can thrive anywhere there are dead skin or nail cells.
 This includes inside shoes and socks.
-It is imperative that when you treat your feet for a fungal infection, that you also treat your shoes and socks as the fungal spores stay alive in there too.
-The best method of this is an anti fungal spray.
+It is imperative that when you treat your feet for a fungal infection, that you also treat your footwear, as the fungal spores can spread in to there also.
+The best way to do this is with an anti fungal spray.